5 Ways to Wow Your Kids in Fredericksburg This Spring FEB 12 2019

 Fredericksburg has a multitude of family-fun adventures.
 Check out these attractions in the Texas Hill Country, which will entertain the whole family this spring.

-- Photos at Wildseed Farms- Bring your camera (and maybe a couple of disposable cameras for the kids) and explore the beautiful blooms out at Wildseed Farms!
+- Photos at Wildseed Farms – Bring your camera or charge up your phone (and maybe a couple of disposable cameras for the kids) and explore the beautiful blooms out at Wildseed Farms!
 From bright red poppies to the ever-popular bluebonnet, there are acres of wildflowers and picture-perfect moments.

 Insider tip: Remember, it is Mother Nature’s show.
 Bloom dates will vary – Check our Facebook page for the latest updates.

 - Teach Them to Two-Step at Luckenbach Texas – Let’s face it, any kid who’s in, from, or visits Texas needs to learn how to Texas Two-Step.
 Made famous by Waylon, Willie and the Boys, Luckenbach Texas is the perfect spot for the whole family to dance.
 Enjoy live music 364 days of the year, let the kids play under the old oak trees or dance the night away in the dance hall during weekend shows.

 Insider tip: Catch the daily picker’s circles at 1:00 p.m. and 5:00 p.m. beneath the ancient oak trees for some great local tunes.

 - History Lessons… That Are Actually Fun!
 Fredericksburg is rich with history.
 Take the kids to the museums and historical spots for some history lessons they’ll actually enjoy.